The regularity of almost all edge ideals

 One may check that $\chi_{\mathrm c}(C_5)=3$ and that $(2,0)$, $(1,1)$ and $(0,2)$ all are witnessing pairs for $C_5$.
 One may also check that $\chi_{\mathrm c}(C_7)=4$ and that the witnessing pairs for $C_7$ are $(3,0)$ and $(2,1)$, whereas $(1,2)$ and $(0,3)$ are covering pairs for $C_7$. \end{example}

-One needs to measure how much of a graph $H$ is left when we cover as much as possible of $H$ with $s$ cliques and $t$ independent sets.
+We will need to measure how much of a graph $H$ is left when we cover as much as possible of $H$ with $s$ cliques and $t$ independent sets.
 The next definition captures this idea:

 \begin{definition} For a graph $H$ and non-negative integers $s$ and $t$, denote by $\mathcal{F}(H,s,t)$ the set of minimal (by induced containment) graphs $F$ such that $H$ can be covered by $s$~{cliques}, $t$~{independent} sets, and a copy of $F$.
 In other words, $\mathcal{F}(H,s,t)$ consists of the graphs in the set